Climate change is happening now. It is already impacting our lives. Every day. Everywhere.

 Was the Paris Conference on climate change successful?
 What is the Paris Agreement’s goal?
 Why has it been so difficult to take climate action?
 Are the current pledges by countries adequate to tackle climate change?
 Will a transition to renewable energy address climate change?
 How can net zero CO2 emissions be reached?
 What else needs to be done?
 Why has the public misunderstood the urgency of climate change?
 When could the 2ºC target be reached?

-The Truth About Climate Change press release was covered by more than 600 news organizations around the world.
+The Truth About Climate Change and its global press release were covered by more than 600 news organizations around the world.
+Its three main messages are:

 195 countries adopted the Paris Agreement on climate change.
-It represents a critical step towards global climate action since, except for a handful of countries, climate change has not been a priority for taking action for almost 20 years.
+Except for a handful of countries, climate change has not been a priority for taking action for almost 20 years.

 If all pledges are implemented, global GHG emissions will be 33 percent above the level of what they should be in 2030 to stay below 2ºC above pre-industrial levels.